moabukar/golang-learning/RESTful-API/README.md

-# A RESTfyk web service API with Go and Gin web framework
+# A RESTful web service API with Go and Gin web framework

 - Design API endpoints.